If you want an easy summary of this review, check out our IPVanish video review.

 My internet service provider does not use IPv6 addresses and so I was unable to test for IPv6 leaks.

-The support department of IPVanish used to let down the service a bit.
-However, this is an area that IPVanish has vastly improved in the last few years.
-Nowadays, IPVanish provides both members and non-members with a 24/7 live chat service on its website.
+The last time we reviewed IPVanish, we found that the support department let down the service a bit.
+However, this is an area that has vastly improved.
+This time we were pleased to find that IPVanish provides both members and non-members with the same 24/7 live chat service on its website.
 That means you can ask the VPN's customer care questions at any time of day!

 This is a really valuable improvement to the service, which highlights that IPVanish is investing heavily in making its service better and better for its subscribers.
-I tested the live chat a number of times and always got a response right away.
+During this review, I tested the live chat a number of times and always got a response right away.
 10/10.

 The site also provides an excellent FAQ page.

 The FAQ can be searched and has instructions for most problems.
 This is a great resource, that is useful both as a stand-alone feature and as a place for live chat support to send subscribers to walk them through fixing problems.
 You can access support categories and useful setup guides, by scrolling down the FAQ page.

 You may want to look at the Setup Guides once you have subscribed to the service, especially if you intend to make use of IPVanish' native Amazon Fire TV app.
 Or if you want to set up your VPN for Kodi.
 It even has 'set up guides' for OpenELEC, which means you can run it with Kodi on a Raspberry Pi, if you want.